rimrimnyan/tof-export/README.md

     Look on the directory where you installed TOF.
 Inside, it should be on `Client\WindowsNoEditor\Hotta\Content\Paks`.
     For launcher version, it can be `E:\TowerOfFantasy_Global\Client\WindowsNoEditor\Hotta\ContentPaks`

-3. Can't you just give a compressed file download or upload all the files in this repository?

-    The asset files are around 70 GB total.
-    Even after compressing to 40 GB, it is well above the 2 GB limit for GitHub Releases.
-    And no... please don't ask me to push the asset files to the repository.

 ## Navigation